Kim-YH-handong/Kim-YH-handong/README.md

 - CILAB (Computer Intelligence Lab) from KAIST
 ## 💼 In the past

-- B.S. degree in Computer Science at Handong Global University
+- B.S. degree in Computer Science at Handong Global University (Major GPA: 4.26/4.5)
 - Undergraduate research student at Deep Learning Lab from HGU

 ## 🧸 Toy Project